Ryan5453/Ryan5453/readme.md

-hello! check out [ryan.science](https://ryan.science) for my closed source projects.
+i like making software. check out [ryan.science](https://ryan.science) to learn more about my (closed source) projects!